techtuber101/irisvision/apps/mobile/MODE_FUNCTIONALITY.md

 3. **Message Routing**: Messages automatically route to correct endpoint
 4. **Haptic Feedback**: Selection feedback when switching modes
 5. **Visual Feedback**: Active mode highlighted in bubble selector
+6. **Adaptive CTA**: When the router is uncertain, a hovering bubble prompts the user: “Would you like me to continue in Iris Intelligence mode?” with green (Yes) and red (I’m fine) buttons.

 ## **🚀 Next Steps:**